maxme/bitcoin-arbitrage/README.md

     $ sudo apt-get install python3 python3-pip python-nose
     $ pip3 install requests

+You need market broker service, please read its README to install then run it.

+    https://github.com/philsong/bitcoin-broker

+To connect the broker server you will need to install thriftpy:

+    $ pip3 install cython thriftpy

 To use the observer XMPPMessager you will need to install sleekxmpp:

     $ pip3 install sleekxmpp

-To use the market broker you will need to install broker service

-    https://github.com/philsong/bitcoin-broker

-and thriftpy:

-    $ pip3 install cython thriftpy

 # Run